Do you need a second brain?

 Incidentally, I have found the same thing to be true of leadership and technical strategy.
 I need to bounce ideas and thinking off other people before I have any confidence in them at all.
 Rubber ducking works to a certain extent, but rubber ducks have a bad habit of staring back at you wordlessly.

-So, if you need someone to bounce ideas off, please check out my coaching and consulting services.
+So, if you need someone to bounce ideas off, please get in touch.
 Maybe we can help each other out!

 All the best,